 I-95s, Overpass of State Route 17, in Fredericksburg VA

 The idea for the Gecko grew from a creative session at GEICO's ad agency, the Martin Agency in Richmond, Virginia.
 The name "GEICO" was often mispronounced “Gecko."
 As the brainstorming began, a quick doodle of a gecko appeared.
 Ad campaigns from the past have proven animals create a strong connection between customers and companies.
-Think Lassie, Morris the Cat, Smokey Bear, or the MGM Lion.
+Think Lions and MGM.
+Or the Hartford and a Bull Elk.
 But a lizard?
 Any how, with this in mind the Gecko came to life and made his debut in the 1999 television season.

 The GEICO Cavemen promote commercials claiming to use their GEICO website is "so easy, even a caveman could do it”.
 Of course the sophisticated cavemen are deeply offended by this stereotype — and well should they be!